Laura Zucker: Board memberships and honors

-Zucker is a board member of the Music Man Foundation, which grants $3 million annually for music education and therapy.
-She has previously served on the boards of Grantmakers in the Arts, the Association of Arts Administration Educators, ARTS Inc., and The Trusteeship, the Southern California Chapter of the International Women’s Forum.
-She was a founding board member of Arts for LA, which established the Laura Zucker Fellowship for Policy and Research in her honor in 2017.
-She is also a member of the Los Angeles Coalition for Jobs and the Economy.
+Zucker has served on various boards including the Music Man Foundation, Grantmakers in the Arts, the Association of Arts Administration Educators, ARTS Inc., and the Southern California Chapter of the International Women’s Forum.
+She was a founding board member of Arts for LA, which established the Laura Zucker Fellowship for Policy and Research in 2017.
+She was also a member of the Los Angeles Coalition for Jobs and the Economy.

-In recognition of her contributions to arts management and cultural leadership, Zucker received the Selina Roberts Ottum Award from Americans for the Arts in 2017.
+Zucker received the Selina Roberts Ottum Award from Americans for the Arts in 2017.

 Personal life

 Zucker has been married to actor and director Allan Miller since 1976.
 She lives in Sherman Oaks, California.